tlevine/dada.pink/data/index.md

 definition that matches most of the different definitions that I have seen.
 If you use these terms differently, your usage is perfectly acceptable, and my definitions are incomplete.

+After defining these terms, which are mostly roles within an organization, I will discuss how people move between roles.

+I'll end with a thought on how data science is going to change in the future.

 ## The field of data
 As computation and digital storage gets cheaper, we can more whimsically put